-Talent management means putting in place processes to: attract, identify, develop, engage, keep and deploy individuals valuable to an organisation.
-To be effective, it needs to align with strategic business objectives.
-Strategic talent management has several benefits: it builds a high-performance workplace; it fosters a learning climate; it adds value to the employer brand, and it improves diversity.
+Talent management means implementing processes to attract, identify, develop, engage, and retain individuals valuable to an organisation.
+To be effective, these processes need to align with strategic business objectives.
+Strategic talent management has several benefits: it creates a high-performing workplace; it fosters a learning climate; it adds value to the employer brand, and it improves diversity.

-This factsheet was last updated by Giorgia Gamba Quilliam: Learning Content Manager, CIPD
+This factsheet was last updated by Giorgia Gamba Quilliam: Global talent and learning partner, Christian Aid, and independent consultant

 Related content